w3bcooki3/osintvault/README.md

 4.  **Global Filter Scope:** The "Quick Actions and Filters" (Pin/Star/Show All) currently apply only to the "Intelligence Vault" tab.
 Future updates will extend this functionality to all navigation tabs.
 5.  **"My Notes" Saving Behavior:** Notes may be unintentionally saved when attempting to create a new note, even if the "Cancel" action is triggered.
 6.  **Dork Assistant Notifications:** Certain actions within the "Dork Assistant" may trigger duplicate or multiple toast notifications for a single action.
-7.  **Global Search** Global Search does not work in OSINT Handbook and Docs Section.
+7.  **Global Search:** Global Search does not work in OSINT Handbook and Docs Section.

 ---